-Microsoft Office 365 SharePoint and its various applications have helped businesses manage internal and external information for nearly two decades.
+Microsoft 365 SharePoint and its various applications have helped businesses manage internal and external information for nearly two decades.
 But just because it’s been around for a while doesn’t mean the current iteration of software is incapable of dealing with the numerous stipulations present throughout Europe’s newest privacy law.

 In fact, granting users access to their data, creating more transparency between data collectors and those whose data they’re collecting, and demanding the secure storage of that data are each outlined in Article 5 of the GDPR.

 Making the entire data collection process more transparent is a core tenet of this legislation, and SharePoint helps your business to hit upon all of these principles more easily.

 For instance, SharePoint securely stores employee and customer data in an SQL database, and then channels it into Excel sheets rather than directly putting it on your website or blog where it’s less secure.
 Once in the database, the information can then be accessed, modified, and easily manipulated so that interested parties can be made aware of what data you’ve collected about them.